Disneyland Lightning Lane Guide [2024 Both Parks]

 Some rides (1-2 per park) have Single Pass Lightning Lanes that are not a part of Multi Pass.
 To access these Lightning Lanes you pay specifically for them.

 You do not need Multi Pass to purchase these Single Pass Lightning Lanes.
 You cannot buy the Lightning Lanes on Multi Pass individually.
-“Multi Pass” and “Single Pass” are two separate systems applicable to separate rides.
+“Multi Pass” and “Single Pass” are two separate systems applicable to separate sets of rides.

 What Rides Have Single Pass Lightning Lanes?